Martchus/syncthingtray/README.md

   * Can be built without web view support as well (then the web UI is opened in the regular browser)
 * Allows quickly switching between multiple Syncthing instances
 * Shows notifications via Qt or uses D-Bus notification daemon directly
 * Features a simple command line utility `syncthingctl` to check Syncthing status and trigger rescan/pause/resume/restart
 * Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in Dolphin file manager
   * rescan selected items
   * rescan entire Syncthing directory
   * pause/resume Syncthing directory
-  * also see screenshots
+  * see also screenshots section
 * English and German localization

 ## Planned features
 The tray is still under development; the following features are planned:
-* Allow pausing/resuming directories
 * Show recently processed items
 * Improve notification handling
 * Create Plasmoid for Plasma 5 desktop